webcoyote/mcp-server-motherduck/README.md

 ## Development configuration

-If you are developing the server, you can run it in a local environment with the following configuration:
+To run the server from a local development environment, use the following configuration:

 ```json
  {